All visitors to NorQuest campuses for classes or other services must declare their vaccination status.More details

 |RHAB1001 (O)|| Introduction to Rehabilitation |

-Learn the fundamental concepts and theories specific to rehabilitation and gain an introduction to the field of rehabilitation medicine.
-Examine the common practices and unique roles of physical therapy, therapeutic recreation, and occupational therapy, and explore the skills, roles, and traits of the therapy assistant.
+Learn the fundamental concepts and theories specific to rehabilitation and gain an introduction to the field of interdisciplinary rehabilitation practice.
+Examine the common practices and unique roles of physical therapy, therapeutic recreation, occupational therapy, and speech language therapy.
+Students will explore the skills, roles, and traits of the therapy assistant within the interdisciplinary team.

 |SOCI1000 (O)|| Introduction to the Study of Society |